-Magazzino Italian Art in collaboration with Artecinema and the Cold Spring Film Society presented Cinema in Piazza, a series of twelve films over six weekend nights beginning Friday, July 13, and every Friday and Saturday until July 28.
+Magazzino Italian Art Foundation in collaboration with Artecinema and the Cold Spring Film Society presented Cinema in Piazza, a series of twelve films over six weekend nights beginning Friday, July 13, and every Friday and Saturday until July 28.
 The selection, curated by Laura Trisorio and Vittorio Calabrese, included films about Piero Manzoni, Arte Povera artists Jannis Kounellis, Giulio Paolini, Pino Pascali, Giuseppe Penone, Michelangelo Pistoletto, and the international artists Joseph Beuys, Louise Bourgeois, Sol LeWitt, Bruce Nauman, Richard Serra, and the Land Artists.

 The mixed selection of films about these Italian and international Post-war artists, including several artists whose work is on view at Magazzino, pay tribute to the historical exhibition, Conceptual Art, Arte Povera, Land Art, curated by Germano Celant at the Galleria Civica di Arte Moderna in Turin in 1970.

 Every night one film about an Italian artist was paired with one film about an international artist.
 Each pairing intended to shed light about common grounds and/or opposite trends in dealing with similar subjects by Italian artists and their peers abroad.
 By either showing affinities or contrasting diverging attitudes, the screenings provided insightful views on the work of the artists and on how they addressed defining issues of the artistic avant-garde since the post-war years until today.